IdealPlanet: preserve the environment

 The Group encourages new forms of sustainable mobility by developing low-carbon services and solutions.

-2. Reduce and avoid, by encouraging the use of mobility options that minimize carbon emissions (such as electric of bioethanol vehicles).
+1. Measure and reduce emissions through the switch to less carbon-intensive mobility options (such as electric of bioethanol vehicles).

-3. Offset: up to 100% of GHG* emissions can be through third-party certified projects, such as avoided deforestation, or methane recovery.
+2. Offset remaining emissions through third-party certified projects, such as avoided deforestation, or methane recovery.

 Edenred USA's Commuter Benefits solution allows American employees, since 2017, to use different means of transportation (bus, subway, bicycle) instead of their own car.